thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 </html>
 ```

-And in an HTTP response, there is a status line for the start line:  `HTTP/1.1 200 OK`.

-HTTP has a number of codes that you might receive as a response.
-They're meant for computers to easily parse what has happened.
-They're three-digit numbers that tend to fall into this pattern:
+While an HTTP response can only contain a one status code, there are many different codes that a server can choose from.
+Each status code explains to the client how the server interpreted the request.
+Status codes are three-digit numbers that are grouped into the following categories.

 | Status Code Class | Description                                             |
 |-------------------|---------------------------------------------------------|